zedlopez/ifm/The Recipe Book.md

 Televisions come in all shapes and sizes, and [Aspect] allows their shape ("aspect ratio") to be described by the player.

-In [Channel 1], we can also refer to the television by what it is currently showing: thus ``watch channel`` 4 will work if the set is indeed tuned to 4.
-In [Channel 2], numbered channel changing is taken further: we can now ``tune`` TV TO ``channel`` 3, as well. **Channel 2** is a reasonable base implementation of a television for many purposes.
+In [Channel 1], we can also refer to the television by what it is currently showing: thus ``watch channel 4`` will work if the set is indeed tuned to 4.
+In [Channel 2], numbered channel changing is taken further: we can now ``tune tv to channel 3``, as well.
+[Channel 2] is a reasonable base implementation of a television for many purposes.

 ## Telephones